-DeFi or Decentralized finance is slowly becoming a topic of conversation for those who are looking for transparency and less control from banks and financial institutions.
-With DeFi users can bypass intermediaries and authorities and trade without any external interference.
+DeFi, or Decentralized finance, is slowly becoming a topic of conversation for those looking for transparency and less control from banks and financial institutions.
+With DeFi, users can bypass intermediaries and authorities and trade without external interference.

 Decentralized finance platforms give users the opportunity to trade and carry out financial transactions freely and remotely at a rapid pace and with security.
-The list of financial applications that use DeFi is growing, which allows users the freedom of undertaking several tasks that would otherwise have been impossible.
+The list of financial applications that use DeFi is growing, allowing users to undertake several tasks that would otherwise have been impossible.

 It is the exact opposite of what we know of financial transactions today.
 DeFi focuses on peer-to-peer transactions and allows two parties to work with each other without any third-party involvement.
 The technology allows you to use the services anywhere and everywhere; it removes all types of borders, whether metaphorical or physical.